 state parameter.
 The site renders the

 title element.
-Naturally, a first probe for HTML injection would be attempting to terminate that tag.
-If successful, then it’s trivial to append arbitrary markup such as
+Naturally, a first test payload for HTML injection would be attempting to terminate that element.
+If that works, then a more impactful followup would be to append arbitrary markup such as

 <script> tags.
 A simple probe looks like this: